 Under the ALM policy, all the swaps and caps concerned are concluded for the account of the Company.
-For the swaps the amount shown is the final impact of the swaps concluded in the context of a securitisation operation (which was called in 2016).

 The result of the caps is the result of the measurement of the fair value of the relevant instruments on the balance sheet at fair value through P&L.